kitchell/DeepLearningTutorial_LBspectrum/LossFxnsOptimizers.md

 keras.optimizers.SGD(lr=0.01, momentum=0.0, decay=0.0, nesterov=False)
 ```

-This is a common 'basic' optimizer and several other optimizers are variants of this.
+This is a common 'basic' optimizer and many optimizers are variants of this.
 It can be adjusted by changing the learning rate, momentum and decay.

-* learning rate (lr) -
+* learning rate (lr) - This parameter tells the optimizer how far to move the weights in the direction opposite of the gradient for a mini-batch.
 * momentum - accelerates SGD in the relevant direction and dampens oscillations
 * decay -